 If a large percentage of the float's volume is above the surface, it takes a significant amount of force to pull the float under.
 Fish really will spit out bait if they feel tension on the line.
 Ideally, almost all the float should be under the surface.
 That makes the float very nearly neutrally buoyant, so only a very small pull from a fish will take the float under completely.

 Floats for still water, like the Owner Top Floats, often have a very thin "bristle" sticking up from the body of the float.
-Enough weight is added to the line under the float so that only the bristle, or even just a portion of the bristle is above the surface.
-With only a bit of the bristle above the surface, the floats are almost completely neutrally bouyant, and very, very little force is required to take the float all the way under.
+Add enough weight to your line under the float so that only the bristle, or even just a portion of the bristle is above the surface.
+With only a bit of the bristle above the surface, the floats are almost completely neutrally buoyant, and very, very little force is required to take the float all the way under.

-The Owner Top Floats are extremely sensitive, but are actually too sensitive for fishing in streams that have much current at all.
+The Owner Top Floats are too sensitive for fishing in streams that have much current at all.
 The current at the surface is always faster than the current at the bottom.
 Rocks, logs or even just irregularities in the bottom slow the current.
-For an extremely sensitive float, even these small current differantials can pull the bristle under the surface.
+For an extremely sensitive float, even these small current differentials can pull the bristle under the surface.
+That is too sensitive.
 The shape of the Acorn Float makes it sensitive, but not THAT sensitive.